yingshiuan/yingsc/src/content/projects/outfits-you/index.md

 ## Design

-We start with a storyboard depicting how the user wants to dress on a specific occasion.
-Here we want to help brands showcase their products to customers and offer virtual try-on and digital showrooms.
+The design process began with a storyboard illustrating how a user might plan an outfit for a specific occasion using Outfits You.

 #### Storyboard